The Mothering Arts

 - Organization: How to streamline the process of outreach, enrollment, continued contact and planning ahead for your next season.
-I have learned so much in the last 6 years, and want to make this as easy as possible for you without re-inventing the wheel.
+I have learned so much in the last 6 years, and want to make this as easy as possible for you without reinventing the wheel.

 - Facilitator Care: If you are nurturing the nurturers, how do you nurture yourself?
 In this webinar, we will get clear how how much you want to be available after contact hours and in what way, how to weave in best practices for your own care during your week, how to reach out for extra support, having a back up plan in place and making time for your own inner work.

-The online training and handbook include:
+The online course and handbook include:

 - The importance of a strong community during the postpartum year.

-- Nourishing recipes for postpartum mothers.
+- Nourishing recipes for the postpartum year.

 - Ideas and support for community outreach and promotion.

-This training is for:
+This course is for:

 - Birth workers who wish to offer continued care and community building

-- Postpartum doulas who feel called to work in the lens of community
+- Postpartum doulas who feel called to work in the lens of community groups

 - Organizations who want to offer an inter-generational model of gathering